p-stachyra/p-stachyra.github.io/_posts/2024-02-25-ASR-Whisper-Translator.md

 categories:
   - posts
 tags:
+  - ASR
+  - Whisper
+  - OpenAI
+  - autotranslation
+  - video data
-  - ASR Whisper OpenAI translation video audio
+  - audio data
 ---

 Have you ever thought how cool it would be to speak in your own langauge to a person from another country.
 Well, it might be that they do not understand what you are saying at all... <br>